trinker/reports/vignettes/reports_vignette.md

 ### <p id="IM"><a href="http://trinker.github.io/reports_dev/image.html" target="_blank">IM/IM2/IW (images and text-wrapped images)</a></p>

-These functions geberate an HTML image tag that embeds an image.  <code>IM2</code> not demonstrated as this function assumes local image source.
+These functions generate an HTML image tag that embeds an image.  <code>IM2</code> not demonstrated as this function assumes local image source.

 1. **IM** - Wrap a path/url to generate an HTML tag.
 Often markup code: &#33;[](url&#40; lacks flexibility with centering and sizing.
-IM enables conrol of centering via altering the sty/center commands and control of sizing via the numeric values supplied to height and width.
+IM enables control of centering via altering the sty/center commands and control of sizing via the numeric values supplied to height and width.
 2. **IM2** - A wrapper for IM that sets the base path to "assets/img/".
 This allows the users to just specify the image name that resides in one of the following directories: 1-"<code>~/assets/img</code>" or 2-"<code>~/figure</code>".
 3. **IW** - Text wrapped images.